thomasneirynck/kibana/README.md

 Start elasticsearch with x-pack plugins.
 Follow x-pack-elasticsearch [Setup Instructions](https://github.com/elastic/x-pack-elasticsearch#setup).
 Execute `gradle run` from within `elasticsearch-extra/x-pack-elasticsearch`.
 Seed elasticsearch with some log data by running `node scripts/makelogs --auth elastic:password` from within `kibana`.

-Simply run `npm start` from within `x-pack-kibana`, and it will bring up Kibana with X-Pack.
+Simply run `yarn start` from within `x-pack-kibana`, and it will bring up Kibana with X-Pack.
 Default username `elastic` and password `password`.

 #### Alternate: Run the build